 I. Why Do We Need a New Option?

-Traditional diabetes treatments rely heavily on insulin, oral medications, and strict blood glucose control.
-However, even patients with “well-controlled” diabetes often experience:
+Traditional diabetes treatments rely on insulin, oral medications, and strict glucose management.
+Yet even patients with “well-controlled” diabetes often still experience:

 • Persistent fatigue and hunger